jonasoesch/p9/3-conceptual.md

 #### H1: Animation makes understanding transitions easier

-Based on the widespread use of animation in practice and based on the the discussion in this chapter, we hypothesize that animation would reduce the cognitive load of readers.
+Based on the widespread use of animation in practice and based on the discussion in this chapter, we hypothesize that animation would reduce the cognitive load of readers.
 Because they would have more available working memory capacity, we hypothesized that they would more likely interpret a transition correctly.

 #### H2: Animation implies a relationship